New Teacher Data Findings – The “Typical” Teacher

 We are thankful for any individual who decides to teach — it’s a tough job.
 But there is something missing in the classroom and school when all the teachers look the same and none of them look like some of the students.

-To do this we, in large part, leverage technology to provide convenient training for individuals in their own community where universities are difficult to attend.
+To do this we, in large part, leverage technology to provide convenient training for individuals in their own communities where universities are difficult to attend.

 Each year our minority enrollment increases as does our male enrollment.
 We will continue to work hard to diversify the classroom and empower anyone who wants to be a teacher!